Smart Breaker Panel Flexibility and Load Shifting Planner

 Scenario Comparison Table

-The table below summarizes how different situations can affect the value of a smart breaker panel.
+The table below summarizes how different real-world situations can change the value proposition.

 Scenario Service Constraint TOU Spread Shiftable Load Battery Present?
 Expected Value